aquafish25/Whisper_ASR/README.md

-### Whisper_ASR
+### ASR (Automatic Speech Recognition

-This repository is dedicated to building Automatic Speech Recognition (ASR) pipeline using OpenAI’s Whisper model.
+This repository is to build different Automatic Speech Recognition (ASR) pipelines.